Policy Practice (Social Work) (POPR)

 POPR 5300.
 Advanced Macro Practice.
 (3 Credits)

-This initial course provides a contemporary and historical overview of how the macro practice methods independently and collectively can be leveraged for social change.
-It provides a foundation for addressing ethical obligations and challenges in macro practice, with particular focus on historically oppressed populations.
+(Also offered as CORG 5300.)
+Contemporary and historical overview of how the macro practice methods independently and collectively can be leveraged for social change.
+Provides a foundation for addressing ethical obligations and challenges in macro practice, with particular focus on historically oppressed populations.
 In addition, students will gain an understanding of the role of leadership and use of power in community organizations and policy and practice.

-Enrollment Requirements: Corequisite: FED 5352 or Student Group Social Work Advanced Standing.
+Enrollment Requirements: Open only to students with Social Work Advanced Standing.

-The definition of policy practice, the phases of policy practice and the skills needed for policy practice especially advanced analytical and interactional skills, including the conscious use of self in practice, as well as persistence, creativity, and pragmatism and taking appropriate risks in the pursuit of policy practice goals.
-Other content includes the use of large data sets, data management systems, quantitative analysis, qualitative methods, especially focus groups.
-Emphasis is given to the use of policy practice to achieve distributive justice and implement and evaluate effective social service policies for populations at risk.
-Ethical requirements and dilemmas in policy practice are integrated throughout.
+Fundamentals of social work policy practice include phases of policy practice; analytical and interactional skills; the conscious use of self; as well as persistence, creativity, and pragmatism in pursuit of policy change.
+The course emphasizes the use of policy practice to foster justice through an anti-oppressive lens and implement and evaluate effective social service policies and programs.
 Required course for students in the Policy Practice concentration.

 POPR 5302.
-Policy Practice: Careers, Contexts, and Quantitative Analysis.
+Policy Practice: Advanced Processes, Careers, and Contexts.
 (3 Credits)

 POPR 5310.
 Program Planning, Development, and Evaluation.
 (3 Credits)